anikush-yes/AutomationExercise_API_Testing/README.md

 ## 👓 Overview

 This project focuses on testing the API of https://automationexercise.com/, an online platform for practicing API automation testing.
-Created an automated Postman test collection, tested it manually in Postman, and integrated Newman with GitHub Actions to execute the tests in CI pipelines, ensuring continuous API quality and reliability.
+Created an automated Postman test collection, tested it manually in **Postman**, and integrated **Newman** with **GitHub Actions** to execute the tests in **CI pipeline**, ensuring continuous API quality and reliability.

 ### 🏁 Getting Started

 #### 🔤 Prerequisites

-* Install Postman
+* Postman

-* Install Newman for CLI testing
+* Newman for API CI testing

-* Ensure API base URL **https://automationexercise.com/api/** is set correctly in Postman environment variables

 ### 🪛 Installation